MISSION

 Tools and information that helped me survive and transform my trauma so that I could continue to live and engage with life.

 Prior to Lily's death, I had always been an involved parent in the schools.
 I volunteered in classrooms, went on field trips and brought our farm animals in for students to experience them first hand.
-I was also a teacher in the schools and in the middle of my third year teaching when Lily took her life.
-I knew first hand many of the problems in our schools in many areas.
+I was also a teacher in the schools, in the middle of my third year, when Lily took her life.
+I knew first hand the many problems in our schools.
 However, I did not know or fully realize how toxic the school environment was for her.
 As I detailed in Lily's story, we (myself and many others who loved her) were doing all of the things that we thought we should do; getting her the support she needed, connecting her with a therapist experienced with adolescent self harming youth, trying to surround her with people who lifted her up and who were there for her.
 Yet, we couldn't be there with her at school.
 At the time, Lily and I were discussing different ways to address bullying she experienced and a great deal she was witnessing.
+She did NOT feel she would be adequately protected if she were to report anything.
 The growing sense of hopelessness was also heightened by the issues in the state and nation regarding LGBTQ+ rights and protections.
 It all painted a picture for her of a future that was full of hate and struggle.

 She was Student of the Month for her Tolerance in January 2017.
-She resisted sharing what she was seeing and experiencing with the administration when I would encourage this.
-Her response was always the same; it was either "snitches get stitches Mom" or "NO - if I do then it will only get worse.
-They don't do anything to help."
-While the fact that she felt this way was very concerning, I chose not to go speak with them myself because she threatened to take her life if I did.
+She resisted sharing what she was seeing and experiencing with the administration when I would encourage her to communicate.
+I would remind her that "nothing changes if no one says anything".
+Her response was always the same; either "snitches get stitches Mom" or "NO - if I do then it will only get worse.
+They don't do anything to help., and if you tell them I will kill myself."
+While the fact that she felt this way was extremely concerning, I chose not to go speak with them myself because of her threats to take her life if I did, but in truth, I also doubted that she would be protected.
 We continued to discuss it and come up with various ways to approach the situation that might help her feel safe to report it.
-Tragically that opportunity ended when, as a result of many thing but most definitely bullying she experienced that day, she was swallowed by total hopelessness for the future.
+This was an ongoing process and tragically that opportunity ended when, as a result of many thing but was most definitely a result of the bullying and discrimination she witnessed at school, and the lack of many staff to protect LGBTQ students (most especially the trans students), the bullying she experienced that day, the lack of faith in reporting, normalized degrees of discrimination and things she overheard in the community that swallowed her and generated a total hopelessness for the future.

-There can only be attempts through words to describe the annihilation and total destruction that followed.
+There are no adequate words to describe the annihilation and total destruction that followed finding her that morning.
 I spent many months afterwards focused on the schools and addressing the areas where it was failing, because I knew too many students who were walking that razors edge and desperately wanted to protect them.
-I spent countless hours talking with students, parents, school staff, therapists, specialists, state school board members, lawyers and many others, about the situation LGBTQ+, and other marginalized youth, face in schools.
-Through those hundreds of hours, I assembled the Necessary Components and compiled the needed resources to demonstrate their need and their effective implementation.
+I spent countless hours talking with students, parents, school staff, therapists, specialists, state school board members, lawyers and many others, about the situation LGBTQ+, and other marginalized youth, faced in our schools.
+Through those hundreds of hours, I assembled the Necessary Components.
 They are not just my thoughts, but rather reflect the insights of many people and organizations, from different backgrounds, experience and expertise.

-In addition to working with the local school board and the State Office of Education (state level school board) to make critical changes, I tried to help connect various organizations who serve youth in the community, engaged in larger community advocacy and education, and with the incredible help of Isabella Walter created this website as a resource to help others.
-However, just before a year had passed, I hit a wall of my ability to continue to focus on that work and realized that for my own survival, I had to focus on myself and employ any remaining energy I could muster to tending myself through this inexplicable pain I was in and hell I was living.
+Just before a year had passed, I hit a wall in my ability to continue to focus on that work and address my own pain.
+I realized that, for my own survival, I had to focus on myself and employ any remaining energy I could muster to tending myself through the inexplicable pain I was in and the daily hell I was living.
 Throughout, I continued to engage in advocacy in different ways, but I knew with certainty that my focus and first priority had to be my mind and my heart if I was going to survive.
+It took a lot of support to recognize that I needed to tend myself and that the work I had done had to be enough for me, and enough, to honor her memory.

 My journey to this place where I have synthesized my Trauma and am engaging with life and the world at large again, took over 5 years.
 All of it was intensive work.
 With every cell of my being, I wanted to escape the unbearable pain I had to bear.
 Yet I was committed to keep the promise I made to my son, and my loved ones, to stay alive.
 Doing so was the most difficult thing I have ever experienced.
 I know with absolute certainty that I would not have survived it without my son, my family, my boyfriend at the time - Christopher Beitner, the love and support of many friends, good therapists (CBT, EMDR and Neurofeedback), immersion in Nature and Meditation.

 Because I had practiced various styles of meditation since I was 17, I had a good level of ability to listen to myself and feel into which style was best for me at any given moment.
 Meditation became the only space where I could find a small sense of peace, any small reprieve.
-It was also the space where I did all of the hardest work of allowing, acceptance and surrender.
-I spent hours each day immersed in meditation, usually in Nature - my favorite and most impactful place to meditate!
-Nature was my ICU ward and most powerful medicine as I went through layer after layer of pain and deconstruction, through shattering of identity, purpose and self, through the sense of burning alive and being unable to put myself out, through burning - over and over and over again.
-Excellent evidence supporting why and how Nature impacts us in such a profound way.
-Although it has always been my church, my sanctuary, my peace, it became a lifeline, a plasma so that I could live - My Best Hospital.
+It was also the space where I did all of the hardest work of allowing, acceptance, and surrender.
+I spent hours each day immersed in meditation, usually in Nature - my favorite and most impactful place to meditate.
+Nature was my ICU ward and most powerful medicine as I went through layer after layer of pain and deconstruction; through the shattering of identity, of purpose, of self; through the sense of burning alive and being unable to put myself out; through burning - over, and over, and over, again, and again, and again.
+My experience is excellent evidence supporting why and how Nature impacts us in such a profound way.
+Although it has always been my church, my sanctuary, my peace, the place I turned to, it became a lifeline, a plasma so that I could live - My Best Hospital.
 I firmly believe that if I had not spent so much time meditating and in Nature, I would not have come to this place of synthesis and emergence.

-Accepting that there is no END to trauma, is a critical piece for learning to manage it.
-We can't erase or undo what has been done, but we do have a choice about HOW we live with it and can have more control over how much it impacts us.
-Once you have tools that work for you to manage your trauma, you are the person who is responsible for using them when needed.
-All the tools I have learned to respond with have helped me, to put it simply, to LIVE and to begin to THRIVE.
-I will always hold sorrow and pain in my heart, but I can equally hold joy again.
-The trauma never disappears but you can free yourself from being at the mercy of it.
+Accepting that there is no END to trauma is a critical piece of learning to manage it.
+We can't erase or undo what has been done, but these can be tools to help us address HOW we live with it and can help us to feel a greater sense of control over how much it impacts us.
+All the tools I have learned to respond with have helped me, to put it simply, to LIVE, and to begin to THRIVE.
+The trauma never disappears but you can free yourself from being as at the mercy of it.

 DEDICATION

 This site is in honor of my gold, my heart, my Lily.
-It is also dedicated to those who have lost someone to suicide, those who've had to bear the unbearable, accept the unacceptable, and find a way to survive and work to make the world a more humane place.
+It is also dedicated to those who have lost someone to suicide, those who've had to bear the unbearable, accept the unacceptable, and find a way to survive, to work to make the world a more humane place.

 GRATITUDE